Learn how to plan and manage governmental revenue.

 Prepayment is required to be registered.
 Prices listed are per person.
 Prices are subject to change.

 The Georgia Center will gladly issue full refunds for cancellations received in writing prior to the release of course access information.
 You may cancel your enrollment at any time during the course and receive a refund less a $50 administrative fee, provided that you have not accessed the online course material at all.
 During the first 10 days of your course, if you have not completed any course work, you may opt for a one-time transfer of your enrollment to another student for a fee of $50; the new student (i.e., substitute) would have up to thirty (30) days from the transfer date to complete the course.
 A course may be transferred only once for a fee of $50 (US).
-Written requests should be sent to student [at] georgiacenter [dot] uga [dot] edu
+Written requests should be sent to firstname.lastname@example.org

 Certification or Licensure Information:

-This course qualifies as a core course in the completion of and the maintenance of the Local Finance Officer Certification Program for local government personnel in the State of Georgia.
+This course meets a Level II core course requirement in the Local Finance Officer Certification Program for local government personnel in the State of Georgia.